Waverton, Cheshire

+The Shropshire Union Canal (originally Chester Canal) runs through the middle of Waverton.
+The village had two railway stations, Black Dog from 1840 to 1898 and Waverton from 1898 to 1959 which offered services on both the North Wales Coast Line and Whitchurch and Tattenhall Railway.
+The North Wales Coast Line continues to run past the village between Chester, Crewe and North Wales, While the Tattenhall and Whitchurch Railway was closed in the 1960s.
+Waverton railway station is now a bus depot run by Stagecoach Merseyside & South Lancashire, while the site of Black Dog railway station is in use for the North Wales Coast Line with nothing remaining of the station site.

 The village also has a large junior football team, AFC Waverton, which competes in both the Chester and District Junior Football League and the Ellesmere Port Junior Football League.

 History

 The settlement was named Wavretone in the Domesday Book, where it was said to be in the Dudestan Hundred.
 The name was first given as Waverton in 1260, having been called Waueretone in 1150, and Wauertone in 1100.
 The origin of the name is not certain.
 The Church of St Peter's nave has a roof that has been dated to 1665.
 The tower, on the west end of the building, is built in the Perpendicular Style and possess a nineteenth-century pyramidal roof.
 Although the church was restored in the 1880s, the chancel's timber framing, the windows, and clerestory are all original.
 New residential developments led to a significant expansion of the village in the 20th Century.
 Until the late 1970s there was a chemical works located on the canal in the centre of Waverton.
 Residents of the village tend to be commuters to Liverpool and Manchester with easy access to the M53 motorway and M56 motorway, as well as into Chester city centre.